Shoulder & elbow · Instability surgery

 No referral is required.
 You can book a consultation directly.
 Having recent shoulder MRI or CT imaging is helpful for evaluation, but we can arrange imaging if needed.

-Schedule a consultation to discuss your treatment options.
+Schedule a consultation to discuss your shoulder instability and treatment options with one of our specialists.
+No referral required.